UMKC School of Nursing and Health Studies

 • The GPA required for admission is a 3.2 on a 4.0 scale.

-• Current unencumbered licensure in the state in which the student completes clinical requirements.
+• Current unencumbered licensure in the state where the student completes clinical requirements.

 • A free-standing undergraduate health assessment course with a minimum grade of B.

 Applications are processed in the order they are received.
-Earlier completion of your application increases the likelihood of early acceptance.
+Completing your application earlier increases the likelihood of early acceptance.

 All required materials are due by 5 pm CST on the due date.